-Crappie is one of the popular gamefish that most anglers target on the water.
-This fish is very delicious; hence, making it have a high market value.
+Crappie is a popular gamefish that most anglers target on the water.
+This fish is very delicious, which makes it have a high market value.
 However, to catch crappie and take it home, you need to know the basics and tips to make this successful.
-Since there are several ways of catching crappie, you need to work with one that will make your work easier while still ensuring enough catch.
+Since there are several ways of catching crappie, you need to work with one that will make your work easier while ensuring enough catch.

 Crappie Jig Basics

-The other part is the body which is usually attached to the head.
+The other part is the body, which is usually attached to the head.
 Since the head is compatible with almost everything, you can attach a soft bait like a curly-tailed grub.
-This makes jigs multipurpose/ versatile as they’re blank slates you can rig anything on them.
+This makes jigs multipurpose/ versatile as they’re blank slates, and you can rig anything on.

-But it’s best to note that some jigs have blades/spinners connected to the head to enable them to move like crankbaits.
+But it’s best to note that some jigs have blades/spinners connected to the head to move like crankbaits.
 The blades also vibrate and flash, attracting the fish’s attention.

 The Best Way to Jig for Crappie for Beginners